lazybark/go-testing-authservice/README.md

 # go-testing-authservice

-Many things i would've done in different way if it was real project ( for example: proper logger, more complicated user models and ORM).
+Many things i would've done in different way if it was real project (for example: proper logger, more complicated user models and ORM).

 Also, tests are little bit slow as i can't run them in parallel due to function name placeholders being replaced in some tests.
 Didn't had time to make more complicated structure: in real-world app it would be done in more flexible way.

-How it works:
+## How it works:

+DB: PgSQL

 `make` or `make RUN`: start service with 8080 HTTP and 9090 RPC.
+All actions available on both servers.

 `make TEST`: run tests (current coverage ~93.2% overall).
+Docker is required to run DB tests.

+Keys: `-m` (bool) to launch DB migration (safe to run over migrated DB), `-s` (string) to set JWT-token sign key (required), `--udsn` to set PgSQL DSN (if not provided, new Docker container will be launched - the Docker itself is required in the system).

 ## Endpoints